redux-saga/redux-saga/docs/advanced/Channels.md

 }
 ```

 The first argument `eventChannel` is a *subscriber* function.
-The rule of the subscriber is to initialize the external event source (above using `setInterval`), then routes all incoming events from the source to the channel by invoking the supplied `listener`.
-In the above example we're invoking `listener` on each second.
+The rule of the subscriber is to initialize the external event source (above using `setInterval`), then routes all incoming events from the source to the channel by invoking the supplied `emitter`.
+In the above example we're invoking `emitter` on each second.

-Note also the invocation `listener(END)`.
+Note also the invocation `emitter(END)`.
 We use this to notify any channel consumer that the channel has been closed, meaning no other message will come through this channel.

 Let's see how we can use this channel from our Saga.
 This example is taken from the cancellable-counter example in the repo.